 Caffeine is a stimulant and a diuretic

 As a stimulant, caffeine tends to increases a person’s blood pressure and heart rate.
 Both of these effects should generally be avoided during pregnancy.
-Caffeine also tends to increase the frequency of urination thus causing a decrease in body fluid levels resulting in possible dehydration.
+Caffeine also tends to increase the frequency of urination, thus causing a decrease in body fluid levels and resulting in possible dehydration.

 Caffeine crosses the placenta to the baby